aigarius/photoriver2/README.md

 album (and synced to all other nodes), potentially with extra processing, like adding EXIF information about the event.

+* Preserve ordering of photos in an album

 ### Technical requirements

 * 100% Python